ssteinbach/ordinate_precision_research/README.md

   representations present in audio/video engineering, including integer rational, and various bit depths of floating point number.
-* If your system does not require time warps, than integers, or "factorized integers"/integer rationals (if you're mixing rates) is probably sufficient.
+* If your system does not require time warps, than integers, or "factorized integers"/integer rationals (if you're not mixing rates) is probably sufficient.
 * Given a system that aims to allow warping and audio rates, however, a floating point number may be a better choice.
 * Floating point numbers do not suffer the same accuracy penalties under